-Students must submit a request for the approval of their individual course curriculum, which must comply with the constraints imposed by the System and the annual educational offering of the Master's Degree in Philosophy of the Contemporary World (Class LM-78), as set out in the Description of the training programme in the Single Annual Document.
+Students must submit a request for the approval of their individual course curriculum, which must comply with the constraints imposed by the System and the annual educational offering of the Master's Degree in Theory and History of the Arts and the Image (Class LM-89), as set out in the Description of the educational programme in the Single Annual Document.

-The course curricula, proposed by students in compliance with the restrictions in terms of preparatory courses as per the appended Description of the Training Programme, are screened by a dedicated committee nominated by the President of the Course Council and known as the

-Individual Course Curriculum Approval Committee and, once approved, are sent to the Student Centre, which will archive them and check that they are followed by the student throughout the course of his/her studies.
+The course curricula, proposed by students in compliance with the restrictions in terms of preparatory courses as per the appended Description of the Educational Programme, are screened by a dedicated committee appointed by the President of the Course Council and known as the Individual Course Curriculum Approval Committee and, once approved, are sent to the Student Centre, which will archive them and check that they are followed by the student throughout the course of his/her studies.